fod/pands-project2021/README.md

     g.ax_joint.scatter(...)

+The chart below shows the correlation between petal width and petal length for *I. versicolor* and *I. virginica*.
+Red circles are drawn around the observations which fall into the overlapped portions of the ecdf plot above.
+These are the observations that can't be classified using one or other of the two features shown.
+The heavier red circles represent points where a number of observations occupy the same position on the scatterplot.

 <!-- {% Classification Petal %} -->

 <img src="output/scatter_petal.png" height=500>

 <!-- {% END %} -->

+The plot above shows that *I. versicolor* and *I. virginica* are not linearly separable using a combination of petal width and petal length.
+This is ot surprising as it has been noted many times including by Fisher(1936) in his seminal paper.
+However, note that a number of the *I. versicolor*

 <!-- {% Classification Sepal %} -->